During my prayer and devotion time on Dec 20th, 2024, a short rhyme came to mind as a tool to help me focus my mindset for the day:

 It can be put to the tune HUMILITY (“See, Amid the Winter Snow”.)

-The main intent of the words as I wrote was as a morning prayer for the present day (so “May my love for You extend To my neighbor to the end” is meant firstly as “to the end of this day”).
-The prayer is first to love God above all things, and then to apply that love toward my neighbor in the same way as I ask for God to love me (see Mt.
+The prayer obviously mirrors the Lord’s Prayer, particularly taking inspiration from Luther’s Small Catechism’s explanations to each petition.
+The driving thought is first to love God above all things, and then to apply that love toward my neighbor in the same way as I ask for God to love me (see Mt.
 7:11-12; 22:26-40).

 The word “Hail” in the refrain is meant in the old sense of a greeting.
 It greets the coming kingdom of Christ in a couple of ways: First it connects each stanza’s prayer for leading a Godly life, which usually comes right before the refrain, to praying for God’s kingdom to come “here in time”( see Luther’s explanation to the 2nd petition of the Lord’s Prayer).
-Second, it connects to the prayer for God’s kingdom to come “hereafter in eternity” (ibid) sense that gets represented in the Revelation 22 “Come” that follows in the second line of the refrain.
-Using a greeting acts as an expression of confidence and certain hope that God grants this prayer, that His kingdom is indeed coming and we greet it in faith (see Heb.
+Second, it connects to the prayer for God’s kingdom to come in the “hereafter in eternity” (ibid) sense that gets represented in the Revelation 22 “Come” that follows in the second line of the refrain.
+Using a greeting acts as an expression of confidence and certain hope that God grants this prayer: that His kingdom is indeed coming and we greet it in faith (see Heb.
 11:13).
-It is true that “Hail” can evoke “See, Amid the Winter’s Snow” especially when using the same tune.
-Its use was inspired from that hymn.
-That might be jarring to some, but I like the depth of meaning.
-Nevertheless, if one really desires, one could replace the main refrain with the following lines: